-How old is your facelight?
-Has anyone ever talked about how bright you are, and they’re not talking about your intelligence?
-Have you heard rumours that rooms become darker when you leave them?
+Has anyone ever mentioned how bright you are, and they weren’t talking about your intelligence?
+Have you heard rumors that rooms become darker when you leave them?
 If so, you may want to ditch your facelight.

-For various reasons, some people won’t wear facelights at all; but for those of us who still want a little something, there’s actually a compromise between lighting an entire room and using nothing at all.
+Some people won’t wear facelights at all; but for those who still want a little something, there’s actually a compromise between lighting up a room and using nothing.
 That little something is called Nlight by Nea Fredriksson.

 How is Nlight different from other facelights?
-“The purpose of Nlight is NOT to make your face appear fully lit at all costs, but to soften the shadows a little bit and to make your face easier to see at night,” says Nea.
+“The purpose of Nlight is NOT to make your face appear fully lit at all costs, but to soften the shadows a little bit and to make your face easier to see at night,” Nea said.
 “Like make-up, a light like this is at its best when other people can’t really tell if it’s there or not.”

 I personally use Nlight, and would not go back to anything else.
 It’s so subtle that on occasion I wondered if it was really there.
-It was only after I removed it that I saw the difference it made.
-My face looks dark without it, but while wearing Nlight it was lit up in a natural way without affecting the rest of the room.
+It was only after I removed it that I saw the difference.